EENCloud/EEN-CLI-Public/README.md

 - `-t, --tag [tag1, tag2]`
   Filter by tags.

+#### Notes:

+- The following custom errors may appear in the `error reason` during live video testing:
+  - Video URL is not available - The system could not retrieve a valid live video URL for the specified camera.
+  - Live video failed to load within the estimated time to load the video (in seconds) - The live video stream did not start within the calculated timeout period.

 ## EXAMPLES

 - To test live video performance of all the cameras in an account: